fabianhinz/RecipeHandler-4.0/README.md

 1. install [vs code](https://code.visualstudio.com/) and the following plugins: [(1)](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode), [(2)](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint), [(3)](https://marketplace.visualstudio.com/items?itemName=vscodeshift.material-ui-snippets)
 1. navigate into the root dir of the cloned repo and `npm install` via your prefered shell
 1. to start the webapp run `npm start`

+## Deploy a preview version

+Firebase offers the possibility to deploy preview versions on separate preview channels.
+An example for a channel ID is ```my_new_test_feature```.
+For more information read the [firebase docs](https://firebase.google.com/docs/hosting/test-preview-deploy#preview-channels).

+1. to build the project run `npm run build`
+1. to start the preview hosting run ```firebase hosting:channel:deploy YOUR_CHANNEL_ID```
+1. access your project on the generated preview URI